Who Belong To Baby Boomers & Why Does It Matter?

 Target Them Online

 Therefore, businesses should strive to reach out to Boomers by establishing an online presence through reviews, feedback, and building a brand image.
-Email marketing can also be adopted to market the offerings to them.
+A strong combination of search visibility, email outreach, and content marketing covers the majority of where Baby Boomers are spending their online time.

 Baby Boomers don’t use social media is undoubtedly a myth.
-According to Statista, the Baby Boomers in the US actively use YouTube, Facebook, Pinterest, LinkedIn, and Instagram.
+Baby Boomers in the US actively use Facebook, YouTube, Instagram, Pinterest, and LinkedIn.

-Therefore, businesses can engage Baby Boomers by creating and uploading compelling videos on Youtube that cater to their aspirations and value their independence.
-Since Boomers are competitive, some giveaways, bonus points, premium packs, limited offers, etc., can be devised and floated on Facebook to get their attention as well.
+Businesses can engage Baby Boomers by creating compelling videos on YouTube that cater to their aspirations and value their independence.
+Since Boomers are competitive, giveaways, bonus points, premium packs, and limited offers can be floated on Facebook to capture their attention.

 Keep It Simple